Hash-sun/V-NRI/README.md

 ```
 The main arguments are similar to the main.py, and you can change the them.
 We provide two test samples in ```example``` folder.
+You can download the version of model that we trained from https://doi.org/10.5281/zenodo.15687924